Nonlinear2/Bread-Engine/readme.md

 }
 ```
 in the minimax function.
 However, care must be taken for the transposition table, as the evaluation of 0 is "history dependent".
 In another variation of the search, this position might be winning or losing, and reusing an evaluation of 0 would lead to engine blunders.
 Therefore, Bread Engine doesn't store positions that started repeating and were evaluated as 0.
 This way, the problematic positions aren't reused, but higher in the tree, the possibility of forcing a draw is taken into account.
-Currently, the fifty-move rule isn't supported by Bread Engine.

 ## Neural Network
 ### Neural network types